WJAS: Talk radio

 At noon on August 7, 2014, the new owner decided to change the station's format.
 It flipped to conservative talk in response to rumors that 104.7 WPGB would flip formats from talk to country music.
 The final song played under the standards format was "One More for the Road" by Frank Sinatra.

 WJAS then began carrying most of the programs previously heard on 104.7 WPGB.
 (That station directed its listeners to tune to WJAS to hear their favorite talk shows.)
 The first program to air on the talk-formatted WJAS was The Rush Limbaugh Show.
 WJAS did not choose to carry WPGB's signature morning drive time program "Quinn and Rose", which returned to the Pittsburgh radio market on 970 WBGG in 2018.
 In March 2021, after Limbaugh's death, rather than carrying its successor The Clay Travis and Buck Sexton Show, the station hired Rose Somma-Tennent.
 Former Pittsburgh TV news anchor Wendy Bell hosted from 9 a.m. to noon from January to May 2021, before an unresolved and unspecified "personnel matter" prompted the ownership to cancel Bell's show.
 Somma-Tennent was unexpectedly fired from the station in late June, replaced by the syndicated Dan Bongino show.

 In November 2020, Iorio exited radio and sold WJAS and translator W256DE at 99.1 FM to St. Barnabas Health System.
 The price tag was $2.05 million.
 The sale was consummated on January 13, 2021.
-St. Barnabas has continued the talk radio format.